Class: RactorPool

 return if already_shutdown

-Thread.pass until @state.value[:in_flight] == 0
+Thread.pass until @in_flight.value.zero?

-@coordinator&.send(SHUTDOWN, move: true) ||
+@coordinator.send(SHUTDOWN, move: true)

 @workers.each(&:join)